Jaclyn Sawicki: Philippines

 In 2013, Sawicki was invited to a training camp with the Poland national team, but she found the language barrier to be difficult.

 In 2017, the Philippine Football Federation approached Sawicki about joining the program, but she turned down the opportunity to focus on her club career.
 In 2022, they approached her a second time, which she did not initially accept, as she had returned to Canada following a serious knee injury and the COVID-19 pandemic and was not playing professionally at the time, however, she ultimately accepted the invitation.

 In April 2022, Sawicki made her debut for the Philippines in a friendly against Tonga.
 She then helped them qualify for the 2023 FIFA Women's World Cup, the first time the country participated in the tournament.
 Sawicki scored her first international goal for the Philippines in their 3–0 win against Saudi Arabia on June 29, 2025 at the 2026 AFC Women's Asian Cup qualifiers.

+In November 2025, Sawicki was called up to the Philippines futsal team for the 2025 FIFA Futsal Women's World Cup.